Dinangourou

 Dinangourou (Dúŋà ɔ̀rù; Dinaŋguru) is a village and commune of the Cercle of Koro in the Mopti Region of Mali.
 Jamsay Dogon is spoken in the village.
 A weekly Sunday market is hosted in the village.
 The local surname is Goro.

+On December 20, 2023, jihadists from Jama'at Nasr al-Islam wal Muslimin (JNIM) attacked Malian forces at Dinangourou.
+JNIM first exploded an SVBIED and then raided the Malian camp.
+Several dozen Malian soldiers were killed, although the exact death toll is unknown.